macchiato-dev/ristretto/notebook-view.md

 - [x] render links in Markdown
 - [x] render TODO list in Markdown (at least partially)
-- [ ] create new tab notebook
+- [x] create a new notebook for the tab components
-- [ ] copy TabList.js and TabItem.js temporarily to this notebook until it supports editing across notebooks
-- [ ] make tabs open or switch upon clicking code block
+- [x] make tabs open or switch upon clicking code block
-- [ ] make tabs draggable including scrolling on hover and draggable to other tab lists
+- [x] make tabs draggable including scrolling on hover and draggable to other tab lists
+- [ ] add tabs and code icon to sidebar pane
+- [ ] make code icon switch left side to notebook source
+- [ ] add tabs and editors to notebook source
+- [ ] add individual content panes to sidebar
+- [ ] make tabs draggable to a blank pane
+- [ ] make it so default view opened is on bottom for app view and add code icon for opening code view (differentiated in tab)
+- [ ] add main, dev, test tab and code/download buttons to sidebar
 - [ ] make context menu open on right click
 - [ ] give tabs close buttons